ericstiles/OracleCommerceOnDocker/README.md

 ## XE Database

-See the README notes on the xe database.
+See the README notes on the xe database in the xe folder.
 I'm using an existing image.

+# Docker Compose

+There is a docker compose file that will start the following three images.
+I am still in the process of getting these integrated as a fully tested solution.
+* storefront
+* search
+* database

 # Various